coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-CLIP-Benchmark/README.md

 ### 1. Validation AUC Trajectory Across 20 Epochs
 The training history maps the longitudinal convergence behavior of the 9 architectures.
 Starred markers ($\star$) denote the precise peak where checkpoints were extracted, along with labeled raw AUC values.
 Modern **CNN-ViT Hybrid** architectures (MaxViT, CoAtNet) and Transformer backbones establish elite representation stability over pure standard CNNs.

 ![Epoch AUC Trend](CCMEO_9_models_validation_auc_trajectory.png)

+> 💡 **The Smart Checkpoint Strategy — Preventing "Overfitting"**
+> * **What is an Epoch?** In AI training, an "Epoch" means the model has studied the entire dataset exactly once.
+For this study, each model was given **20 complete Epochs**—meaning they went through the training materials 20 separate times to find underlying patterns.
+> * **The Danger of Overfitting:** If an AI studies the same material for too long, it begins to "overfit."
+This is like a student who memorizes every single comma and period in a practice textbook instead of understanding the actual concepts.
+On paper, they look like a genius, but they will completely crash on a real exam with new questions.
+> * **My Coding Solution:** To prevent this, my training pipeline does not simply take the final model at Epoch 20.
+Instead, the code constantly evaluates the AI's performance after every single epoch.
+The moment the model hits its highest exam score (**Peak Validation ROC-AUC**), the code immediately takes a snapshot and saves *only* those definitive, optimal weights ($\star$).
+This ensures we capture the AI at its peak intelligence, completely free from the corrupting effects of overfitting.

 ### 2. Integrated ROC Curves (Internal vs. External Validation)
 The Receiver Operating Characteristic (ROC) curves illustrate discriminative performance.
 While standard CNN backbones like EfficientNet-B0 experience severe performance degradation when shifted to the GuWID-UnB dataset, **CNN-ViT Hybrid** and ViT networks maintain strong generalization bounds, proving their robust global context capacity.